shumarb/programming/math/README.md

 ## Overview
-This folder contains my solutions to the LeetCode [Math](https://leetcode.com/problem-list/math/) problem list, with entries sorted level of difficulty, followed by alphabetically by question title.
+This folder contains my solutions to the LeetCode [Math](https://leetcode.com/problem-list/math/) problem list, with entries sorted alphabetically by question title.

 All entries are sourced from my [LeetCode](https://github.com/shumarb/leetcode) repository.